Tachyonic gravitational dark matter production after inflation: Gravitational EFT framework

 To make further progress, we specialize to a cosmological background described by a flat Friedmann--Lemaître--Robertson--Walker (FLRW) metric $g_{\mu\nu}=\operatorname{diag}(-1,a^2(t)\delta_{ij})$ with scale factor $a(t)$.
 In such a homogeneous and isotropic background, all curvature invariants can be expressed algebraically in terms of the Hubble rate $H=\dot a/a$ and the equation-of-state parameter $w$ of the dominant energy component.
 As a result, the effective mass of the spectator field in \eqref{massgeneric} becomes a time-dependent quantity controlled by the cosmic expansion history, namely

 This explicit form highlights two important features.
 First, the curvature-induced contributions are entirely determined by the background expansion and do not rely on direct interactions between the spectator field $\chi$ and other matter fields.
-Second, different cosmological epochs can lead to qualitatively different behavior for $M_{\rm eff}^2$, depending on the relative importance and signs of the $H^2$ and $H^4$ coefficient (cf. Table \ref{tab:couplings}).
+Second, different cosmological epochs can lead to qualitatively different behavior for $M_{\rm eff}^2$, depending on the relative importance and signs of the $H^2$ and $H^4$ coefficient (cf. Table \ref{tab:couplings} and Fig. \ref{fig:coefficient_region}).
 In particular, a spontaneous symmetry breaking will occur if the squared effective mass \eqref{eq:effective_mass} changes from positive to negative values.

-From an effective field theory perspective, the relative importance of the curvature-induced contributions is governed by power counting in $H/\Lambda$, with $H\lesssim \Lambda$.
+From an EFT perspective, the relative importance of the curvature-induced contributions is governed by power counting in $H/\Lambda$, with $H\lesssim \Lambda$.
 For ${\cal O}(1)$ values of the curvature-coupling coefficients $(\xi,\alpha,\beta,\gamma)$, the contribution to $H^2$ originating from the non-minimal Ricci coupling in Eq.~\eqref{Srenorm} is expected to dominate over the dimension-six term, scaling as $H^4/\Lambda^2$.
-Consequently, during most cosmological epochs, the sign of $M_{\rm eff}^2-M^2$ is primarily controlled by the factor $(1-3w)$, implying that a sign change between inflation and a subsequent decelerating phase can only occur for sufficiently stiff equations of state, $w>1/3$, associated, for instance, to post-inflationary quintessential inflation epochs \cite{Peebles:1998qn,Spokoiny:1993kt,Wetterich:1987fm,Wetterich:1994bg,Rubio:2017gty,Bernal:2020bfj}, as usually considered in the context of Hubble-induced phase transitions \cite{Bettoni:2018utf,Bettoni:2018pbl,Bettoni:2019dcw} and Ricci reheating scenarios \cite{Bettoni:2021zhq,Laverda:2023uqv,Laverda:2024qjt,Bettoni:2024ixe,Laverda:2025pmg}; for a review see e.g. \cite{Bettoni:2021qfs,Rubio:2025egw}.
+Consequently, during most cosmological epochs, the sign of $M_{\rm eff}^2-M^2$ is primarily controlled by the factor $(1-3w)$, implying that a sign change between inflation and a subsequent decelerating phase can only occur for sufficiently stiff equations of state, $w>1/3$, associated, for instance, with post-inflationary quintessential inflation epochs \cite{Peebles:1998qn,Spokoiny:1993kt,Wetterich:1987fm,Wetterich:1994bg,Rubio:2017gty,Bernal:2020bfj}.
+This is the situation giving rise to Hubble-induced phase transitions \cite{Bettoni:2018utf,Bettoni:2018pbl,Bettoni:2019dcw}, Ricci reheating scenarios \cite{Bettoni:2021zhq,Laverda:2023uqv,Laverda:2024qjt,Bettoni:2024ixe,Laverda:2025pmg} (for a review, see e.g. \cite{Bettoni:2021qfs, Rubio:2025egw}) and non-minimal super-horizon modes amplification \cite{Chakraborty:2024rgl, Chakraborty:2025oyj}.
 In this sense, curvature-induced symmetry breaking driven by quadratic invariants would normally be subleading within a standard EFT hierarchy.